ilse-langnar/meta-cognitive-compendium/README.md

 # Meta Cognitive Compendium
 List of Meta Cognitive Techniques &amp; Tools.

-## This document has 8 major areas(Learning, Memory, Thinking, Mood, Memory, Creativity, Action and Perception) Each technique or tool is tagged accordingly.
+## This document has 8 major areas(Learning, Referencing, Thinking, Mood, Memory, Creativity, Action and Perception) Each technique or tool is tagged accordingly.

 ### Zettelkasten
 Niklas Luhman